SakshamDev2005/Scrap-The-Site/README.md

 Show Headings: Displays all the headings (h) on the page.

-Change Link: Change the link of the website in running program.
+Change Link: Change the link of the website to scrap any other website.

 Exit: Terminates the script.